PhilippeMaillot/sloppyquizz/README.md

 ## What the app does

 - Create custom quizzes with your own questions.
+- Edit each quiz question like a canvas, with images, GIFs powered by GIPHY, blind tests, and video clips.
 - Share quizzes with other players.
 - Join a room to take part in a live game.
 - Play together in real time.